-Moving our writing away from the computer also means removing ourselves from our notes.
-Instead of relying on old scraps of inspiration, we’re able to produce what the story needs as it needs it from the well of our subconscious.
+Moving your writing away from the computer also means removing yourself from your notes.
+Instead of relying on old scraps of inspiration, you’re able to produce what the story needs as it needs it from the well of your subconscious.
 The results are often startlingly cohesive and powerful.

-When we’re stumped by a tough story problem or even general burnout, changing our location and our methods can sometimes be just the trick for jumpstarting our creativity.
+When you’re stumped by a tough story problem or even general burnout, changing your location and your methods can sometimes be just the trick for jump-starting your creativity.

 Something about the near illegibility of my handwriting seems to break down my need for perfection.
 Instead of toiling over word choice, I’m able to dash down my thoughts as quickly as they come to me.
 I find this particularly vital in the early creative stages.

-Pen and paper physically remove us from the computer and all its distractions, including the siren song of the Internet.
+Writing longhand physically removes you from the computer and all its distractions, including the siren song of the Internet.

 The necessity of transcribing our notes onto the computer allows us the opportunity to apply a critical eye to what we’ve written, once the first rush of creativity is past.

 I love my technology.
 I love typing.
-I love the clean look of my Times New Roman letters appearing on the virginal white of my screen.
-Sometimes I even love that taunting blink of the cursor.
+I love the clean look of Times New Roman letters appearing on the virginal white of my screen.
+Sometimes I even love the taunting blink of the cursor (sometimes).
 But writing longhand is an invaluable technique my writing would suffer without.
 In a recent Writer’s Digest article, freelance author Dick Dickinson agreed:

 In today’s stream-of-consciousness world of e-mail, text, Facebook and Twitter, initials become sentences and words take flight before thoughts are well-formed.
 What to do?
 Well, are you ready to turn the clock back, oh, a few centuries?
 To hone concentration and put consideration back into your writing, and for a striking change of pace, try using a … pen.
 Consider the advantages: There is no insert, spell check, cut and paste, or delete; just your words drawn on paper with an ancient technique.